Total and dark mass from observations of galaxy centers with Machine Learning

-The next generation (photometric and spectroscopic) sky survey (or Stage-IV surveys), like {\it Chinese Survey Space Telescope} \citep[CSST,][]{ZhanHu-CSST-2011SSPMA..41.1441Z}, {\it Vera-Rubin/Large Synoptic Survey Telescope} \citep[VR-LSST,][]{LSST-2019}, {\it Euclid mission} \citep{Euclid-2011}, from {\it Dark Energy Spectroscopic Instrument} \citep[DESI;][]{DESI-whitepaper-2013arXiv1308.0847L,DESI-Scienc-target-survey-design-2016arXiv161100036D} and {\it 4-metre Multi-Object Spectrograph Telescope} \citep[4MOST;][]{4MOST2011Msngr.145...14D,4MOST-project-overview-2019Msngr.175....3D} will provide us with even more massive amounts of data, posing tremendous challenges for data modeling.Hence, finding methods that can swiftly obtain reliable results (e.g. to serve as crucial reference value for further analysis and more complex observations) without the need for complex modeling, is highy demanded.
+The next-generation (photometric and spectroscopic) sky surveys (or stage IV surveys), such as the {\it Chinese Survey Space Telescope} \citep[CSST,][]{ZhanHu-CSST-2011SSPMA..41.1441Z}, {\it Vera-Rubin/Large Synoptic Survey Telescope} \citep[VR-LSST,][]{LSST-2019}, {\it Euclid mission} \citep{Euclid-2011}, {\it Dark Energy Spectroscopic Instrument} \citep[DESI;][]{DESI-whitepaper-2013arXiv1308.0847L,DESI-Scienc-target-survey-design-2016arXiv161100036D}, and {\it 4-metre Multi-Object Spectrograph Telescope} \citep[4MOST;][]{4MOST2011Msngr.145...14D,4MOST-project-overview-2019Msngr.175....3D} will provide us with even more massive amounts of data, posing tremendous challenges for data modeling.
+Hence, finding methods that can swiftly obtain reliable results (e.g., to serve as crucial reference values for further analysis and more complex observations) without the need for complex modeling is very necessary.